 This type of hosting bridges the gap between shared hosting and dedicated servers.
-Think of it as a virtual portion of a much larger main server that is typically a powerful dedicated server divided up into several virtual spaces.
-While this is perceived as a sufficient option as you are growing and expanding your business, there are limitations when it comes to VPS hosting resources that makes it a less viable choice for resellers.
+Think of it as a virtual portion of a much larger main server – typically a powerful, dedicated server divided up into several virtual spaces.
+While this is perceived as a sufficient option as you grow and expand your business, there are limitations when it comes to VPS hosting resources which make it a less viable choice for resellers.

 Becoming a Reseller Host

 Savvy businesspersons know that the business plan should come first.
 Outline all your goals, identify your target market and determine your requirements, including the cost.
 Your business plan should discuss the following points:

 Who is your target market?
 Why should they choose you?
 Do you plan to focus on a niche market?
 If so, which one?

 What is your goal?
 Is it to compete with other cheap reseller hosting companies?
 Or do you plan to offer something different/unique that customers can’t find anywhere else?

 Do you need equipment?
 If so, what kind?

 A reliable computer with high speed internet connection is essential.
 Do you need specialised software?

 How much money do you need to establish your business?